platform-mesh/extension-manager-operator/README.md

 > [!WARNING]
 > This Repository is under development and not ready for productive use.
 It is in an alpha stage.
 That means APIs and concepts may change on short notice including breaking changes or complete removal of apis.

-# openMFP - Extension Manager Operator
+# OpenMFP - Extension Manager Operator

 ## Description

-The extension-manager-operator implements the lifecycle management of a Kubernetes CRD `ContentConfiguration` resource, which is a Kubernetes Resource/API for configuration of Micro Frontends in openMFP.
+The extension-manager-operator implements the lifecycle management of a Kubernetes CRD `ContentConfiguration` resource, which is a Kubernetes Resource/API for configuration of Micro Frontends in OpenMFP.

-For reference, see the [RFC for openMFP Extension Management - CDM Processing](https://github.com/openmfp/architecture/blob/main/rfc/002-extension-content-configuration-processing.md).
+For reference, see the [RFC for OpenMFP Extension Management - CDM Processing](https://github.com/openmfp/architecture/blob/main/rfc/002-extension-content-configuration-processing.md).

 ## Features
 - Support for inline and remote content configurations.